Skip to main content

 • Addresses of past and/or present workplaces or residences, with their employer's name(s)

 Additionally, the Federal Parent Locator Service (FPLS) maintained by the Office of Child Support Enforcement (a division of the U.S. Department of Health & Human Services) assists state child support programs by collecting data from various sources.
-State agencies use data compiled through the FPLS to establish paternity and find deadbeat parents.
+State child support agencies use data compiled through the FPLS to establish paternity and find deadbeat parents.

 Finding a Deadbeat Parent: State Procedures and Tactics